Jonty01/pet-care-volunteer-platform-1/README.md

 A web application made to help pet owners find caretakers easily during emergencies.<br>
 [The website](https://petcare-volunteer.herokuapp.com/) is up and running on heroku, check it out

-Heroku has made free Heroku Dynos, free heroku postgres and heroku data for Redis from 28th November 2023 onwards.
+Heroku has made free Heroku Dynos, free heroku postgres and heroku data for Redis unavailable from 28th November, 2023 onwards.
 We will try redeploying our project in other platform.

 ## Python packages required